-Skip Spence is one of those deep rock legends, known mostly to rock history fans, like Beck.
-Spence came to some fame as one of the many members of Jefferson Airplane, and had further success as a lead member of Moby Grape.
+Skip Spence is one of those deep rock legends, known mostly to rock history fans.
+He borders in between popular '60s psychedelia and later introverted folk music that may qualify as 'outsider music'.
+Spence came to some fame as one of the many members of Jefferson Airplane, and had further success as a lead member of Moby Grape for a short while.
 Both groups were at the forefront of the San Francisco '60s psychedelic rock genre.

 After Moby Grape, Spence had some tough battles with drugs (he reportedly attacked a band member with an axe while on LSD) and mental illness (after leaving Moby Grape in 1968 he ended up in a psychiatric ward in New York).
 While in the hospital, he wrote all the songs that would end up on his solo masterpiece, Oar

 .
 Upon his release, he went to Nashville, and recorded all the songs in just a few days, playing all the instruments himself.
-Many years later, a re-release of the album included some bonus tracks, among them was a strange song called "Furry Heroine (Halo of Gold)."
+Many years later, a re-release of the gorgeous album included some bonus tracks, among them a strange piece called "Furry Heroine (Halo of Gold)."

 Thirty years later, a tribute album called More Oar